 “If you think very cynically, you can say that those in charge in Jerusalem would benefit from a war with Iran, because that draws attention away from Gaza,” says Malcontent.
 “Netanyahu also knows that the US and the EU will support him in this.”

-But then Iran ‘must’ first come up with that revenge attack and that remains to be seen, as Iran knows that the consequences of this could be major.
+But then Iran ‘must’ first come up with that revenge attack and that remains to be seen, as Iran knows that the consequences of this might be major.
 Why do the Americans keep putting out these messages?

-“That could also be a diversionary maneuver by Biden,” Kwarten thinks.
+“That might also be a diversionary maneuver by Biden,” Kwarten thinks.
 “Biden has been calling on Israel for a ceasefire in Gaza and to make progress on negotiations.
 But it seems as if Israel is resisting that.
 Calling for a possible attack from Iran is a welcome distraction for America to get out of that pressure.”

 “It may be that nothing happens, or that there will be a revenge attack at a later time.
 But the tension has increased.”